-Aimee Morgans' research aims to make energy generation and transport more environmentally friendly.
+Aimee Morgans' research aims to use fluid dynamics and acoustics to make energy generation and transport more environmentally friendly, and to mitigate the effect of climate extremes.
 Her main research areas are:

-- thermoacoustic instability in gas turbines and rocket engines
+- Thermoacoustic instability in future low or zero-carbon gas turbines and rocket engines.

-- aeroacoustics, flow instability and feedback control of fluid flows in general.
+- Aeroacoustics, acoustic damping, flow instability and feedback control of fluid flows in general.

 Prof Morgans considers PhD applications from students with a good Masters degree from a top university.
 Funding cannot be provided for non-EU students, but exceptionally qualified candidates should consider applying for an Imperial Scholarship.
 Note that the deadline for these is very early, typically in the January before admission.